Skip to main content

 Use the tasks API to create and manage tasks.
 You can create tasks in HubSpot or via the tasks API.

 Below, learn the basic methods of managing tasks through the API.
-To view all available endpoints and their requirements, click the Endpoints tab at the top of this article.
+To view all available endpoints and their requirements, check out the reference documentation.

 To create a task, make a POST request to /crm/v3/objects/tasks.